Lake Oswego’s Trusted Roof Replacement Contractor — Certified Team, Full Tear-Off & Written Warranty

 1970s-80s Lake Oswego Homes — End of First or Second Roof Cycle

+The 1970s cohort at 23.9% is past the end of its first 25-year shingle cycle and, where roofs were replaced in the late 1990s, at the end of the second cycle.
 The 1980s at 21.6% is at 35–40 years — well past the 25–30 year intended service life of standard asphalt shingles.
-Visual indicators include granule loss, moss and algae growth, curling shingle edges, and dark staining from embedded algae.
+On Lake Oswego hillside and lakeside homes, the visual indicators are consistent: granule loss in gutters and at downspout outlets, moss and algae coverage on north and east-facing sections, curling and cupping shingle edges, and dark staining patterns from algae embedded in the granule surface.

 Tree Canopy and Moss — The Lake Oswego Roof Accelerator

-Pacific Northwest Rainfall and Elevated Exposure
+Pacific Northwest Rainfall and Lake Oswego's Elevated Exposure

 What VResh Actually Does on a Lake Oswego Roof Project